fit-r2lab/r2lab.inria.fr/django/markdown/hardware.md

 ### USRP devices

-Some nodes are equipped with USRP devices from <a href="http://www.ettus.com" target="_blank">ETTUS</a> to run SDR-based experiments such as spectrum analyzer or 4G/5G OpenAirInterface scenarios.
+Some nodes are equipped with USRP devices from <a href="http://www.ettus.com" target="_blank">ETTUS</a> to run SDR-based experiments such as spectrum analysis or 4G/5G OpenAirInterface scenarios.
 All these devices can be remotely-controlled through the `ust`/`uon`/`uoff` utilities.

 Currently, our deployment features the following types of USRP devices :